MicroSegNet: A Deep Learning Approach for Prostate Segmentation on Micro-Ultrasound Images: Methods

 \subsection{Image acquisition}

 This study, approved by the institutional review board at the University of Florida, included 75 men who underwent micro-US-guided prostate biopsy at the University of Florida between September 2021 and December 2022.
 Patients had a clinical indication for prostate biopsy including 1) PSA elevation, 2) biomarker abnormality, and/or 3) abnormal MRI.
 Prior to biopsy, patients underwent a transrectal rotational scan of the prostate from left to right capturing approximately 200 to 300 micro-US images.
-During the prostate scan, the micro-US probe was kept stationary in the cranial-to-caudal orientation ($z$-plane); thus, the captured images contained pixels in the $x$ and $y$ separated by the rotation angle $\theta$ (see Figure \ref{fig:Example of micro-US scanning}).
+During the prostate scan, the probe was kept stationary in the cranial-to-caudal orientation by hand.
+However, it is important to note that the probe is constrained from lateral motion (left/right) by the rectal sphincter.
+The cranial-to-caudal orientation is limited by the natural curve of the sigmoid colon, preventing advancement past the seminal vesicles.
+Furthermore, the probe's design features a gentle edge that naturally sits just distal to the rectal sphincter, preventing significant caudal movement.
+An apparatus (Civco brachytherapy arm) was initially used but was abandoned as it poorly contacted the prostate throughout the entire range of image acquisition.
+The captured images contained pixels in the pseudo-sagittal plane separated by the rotation angle $\theta$ (see Figure \ref{fig:Example of micro-US scanning}).
 Following scan acquisition, the data was imported into a customized MATLAB script to convert the b-mode image set into a DICOM series with embedded pixel spacing information.
 The recorded rotation angle of each image was stored as the through plane slice location to allow for angle identification during review of the sweep.